-Subject to the considerations discussed under "Certain ERISA Considerations" in this prospectus, the Notes are eligible for purchase by pension, profitsharing or other employee benefit plans, as well as individual retirement accounts.
+Subject to the considerations discussed under "Certain Considerations for ERISA and Other U.S. Employee Benefit Plan Investors" in this prospectus, the Offered Notes are eligible for purchase by pension, profit-sharing or other employee benefit plans, as well as individual retirement accounts.

-By its acquisition of a Note, each investor will be deemed to represent that either (i) it is not and will not be acquiring such Note (or a beneficial interest therein) on behalf of, or with the assets of any Benefit Plan (as defined below) or any plan or arrangement that is subject to Similar Law (as defined below) or (ii) its acquisition and holding of such Note (or a beneficial interest therein) will not constitute or give rise to a nonexempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Internal Revenue Code or a violation of any Similar Law.
+By its acquisition of an Offered Note, each investor will be deemed to represent that either (i) it is not acquiring and will not hold such Note (or a beneficial interest therein) on behalf of, or with the assets of any Benefit Plan (as defined below) or any plan or arrangement that is subject to Similar Law (as defined below) or (ii) its acquisition, holding and disposition of such Note (or a beneficial interest therein) will not constitute or give rise to a nonexempt prohibited transaction under Section 406 of ERISA or Section 4975 of the Internal Revenue Code or a violation of any Similar Law.

-We refer you to "Certain ERISA Considerations" in this prospectus.
+We refer you to "Certain Considerations for ERISA and Other U.S. Employee Benefit Plan Investors" in this prospectus.